runatlantis/atlantis/runatlantis.io/docs/policy-checking.md

 ![Policy Check Approval](./images/policy-check-approval.png)

 :::warning
-Any plans following the approval will discard any policy approval and prompt again for it.
+Any plans following the approval will discard any policy approval and prompt again for it, unless 'sticky approvals' are enabled.
 :::

 ## Getting Started